Psalms For Life

 olive oil making their faces glow

-bread giving them the strength to go on.
+bread giving them strength each day.

 16 YHWH’s trees are well watered